M.A.T. Program FAQ

 When does the program start and end?

-- K6/ESL and Accelerated content-specific /ESL start in the summer and take 16 months to complete
+- K6/ESL and Accelerated content-specific /ESL may take 16 months to complete

-- K6/TSD and content-specific/TSD start every January and take 18 months to complete.
+- K6/TSD and content-specific/TSD may take 18 months to complete.

 Can I work while completing the program?

 Successful candidates will need to make a full-time commitment to the accelerated program.
 Significant coursework and fieldwork is required each semester.
 If you must work, the M.A.T. traditional program is a better option.